Buckwheat: Phytochemicals

-Buckwheat contains diverse phytochemicals, including rutin, tannins, catechin-7-O-glucoside in groats, and fagopyrins, which are located mainly in the cotyledons of the buckwheat plant.
-It has almost no levels of inorganic arsenic.
+Buckwheat contains diverse phytochemicals, including rutin, tannins, catechin-7-O-glucoside in groats, and fagopyrins, mainly in the cotyledons of the buckwheat plant.
+It has almost no inorganic arsenic.

-Aromatic compounds

 Salicylaldehyde (2-hydroxybenzaldehyde) was identified as a characteristic component of buckwheat aroma.
 2,5-dimethyl-4-hydroxy-3(2H)-furanone, (E,E)-2,4-decadienal, phenylacetaldehyde, 2-methoxy-4-vinylphenol, (E)-2-nonenal, decanal and hexanal also contribute to its aroma.
 They all have odour activity value of more than 50, but the aroma of these substances in an isolated state does not resemble buckwheat.

 Nutrition

 Raw dry buckwheat is 10% water, 72% carbohydrates, 13% protein, and 3% fat (table).
 In a reference amount of 100 g, dry buckwheat supplies 343 calories of food energy, and is a rich source (20% or more of the Daily Value, DV) of three B vitamins (riboflavin, niacin, pantothenic acid) and several dietary minerals (table).